tayganr/purviewlab/modules/module11.md

 1. What is an Self-Hosted Integration Runtime used for?

-    A ) It's used for copying data from or to an on-premises data store or networks with access control B ) It's used for copying data between cloud based data stores or networks with access control C ) It's used for copying data between managed environments
+    A ) It's used for copying data from or to an on-premises data store or networks with access control B ) It's used for copying data between cloud based data stores or networks with public endpoints C ) It's used for copying data between managed environments

 2. Self-Hosted Integration Runtime can be shared across multiple services when installed on one machine/VM.